Jayanta Debnath: Career

 From 2003 to 2005 he was an instructor of cell biology at Harvard Medical School.
 In 2005, he joined the faculty of University of California, San Francisco as an assistant professor.
 He was promoted to associate professor in 2011 and full professor in 2016.
 In 2018, he was appointed the chair of UCSF's pathology department, succeeding Abul K. Abbas.
 In 2021 he was one of the six researchers at UCSF to jointly win the Endeavor Award from the Mark Foundation for Cancer Research, which is a US$3 million research grant to study metastasis of cancer.
 Debnath's research focuses on the cellular process of autophagy and its relevance to cancer, specifically breast cancer.
 He formerly served as the chair of the integration panel for the United States Department of Defense's Breast Cancer Research Program.
 As of 2021, he is a co-editor of the Annual Review of Pathology: Mechanisms of Disease.
 He has also served as an associate editor of the journal Autophagy.
+Dr. Debnath continues his work at UCSF by serving as both a professor and chair in the Department of Pathology, in which is also affiliated with the Biomedical Sciences Graduate Program, Helen Diller Family Comprehensive Cancer Center, Breast Oncology Program, and the Helen Diller Medical Center at Parnassus Heights.
+Debnath also runs the Debnath Lab, focusing studies on the role and regulation of autophagy in epithelial homeostasis as well as cancer pathogenesis.